mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 protocols.
 When faced with such filters, users can either switch off their connection or find alternatives, e.g. by using TLS to access some services over TCP port 443.
 The planned deployment of QUIC
-{{I-D.ietf-quic-transport}} {{ I-D.ietf-quic-tls}} opens a new
+{{I-D.ietf-quic-transport}} {{I-D.ietf-quic-tls}} opens a new
 opportunity for such users.
 Since QUIC will be used to access web sites, it should be less affected by filters than VPN solutions such as IPSec or DTLS.
 Furthermore, the flexibility of QUIC makes it possible to easily extend the protocol to support VPN services.

 This document shares some goals with the MASQUE framework
 {{I-D.schinazi-masque}}.
 The proposed QUIC tunnel protocol contributes to the effort of defining a signaling for conveying multiple proxied flows inside a QUIC connection.

 On the other hand, today's mobile devices are often multihomed and many expect to be able to perform seamless handovers from one access network to another without breaking the established VPN sessions.
 In some situations it can also be beneficial to combine two or more access networks together to increase the available host bandwidth.
 A protocol such as Multipath